-Since 1 July 2008, AASB 1049 Whole of government and general government sector financial reporting has been applied to whole of government general purpose financial statements and general government sector financial statements.
-This standard incorporates the major elements of the GFS framework into an accounting standard.
+Since 1 July 2008, AASB 1049 Whole of Government and General Government Sector Financial Reporting has been applied to whole of government general purpose financial statements and general government sector financial statements.
+This standard has incorporated the major elements of the GFS framework into an accounting standard.
 It resulted in a comprehensive operating statement presentation largely consistent with that used by Victoria at the consolidated level for some years.
 The UPF was also updated based on AASB 1049 to provide consistency in the presentation formats of the financial statements with the AAS formats.